 But it is not just the opportunists that are looking for deals.
 Acquiring for strategic purposes has also been evidenced, for example, companies have been encouraged to seek deals outside of their usual sector to gain access to technology.
 As well, in an EY report of what C-level executives look for in deals, the top three reasons for pursuing M&A were to gain access to new markets, to respond to changing customer behaviour and to acquire talent.

-All these reasons as to why M&A has been strong during 2018 are not expected to stop anytime soon, hence the positive outlook for 2019 deal activity, although there could well be disruption later down the line as the UK looks to leave the EU on the 29th March.
+All these reasons as to why M&A has been strong during 2018 are not expected to stop anytime soon, hence the positive outlook for 2019 deal activity, although there could well be disruption later down the line as the UK looks to leave the EU.